Dhanip200/Learning-ros/README.md

 If you don't see them, create new ones: "New Rule..." -> "Program" -> Browse to C:\Program Files\VcXsrv\vcxsrv.exe (and repeat for C:\Windows\System32\wsl.exe).
 Check "Outbound Rules": Do the same verification/creation process for outbound rules for vcxsrv.exe and wsl.exe.
 REBOOT Your Entire Windows Machine: This is essential for all graphics and network changes to fully take effect.
+(Make sure u have correct driver and u should be fine) GO to bash and type  export DISPLAY=<your ip address>
+check it using this commond  echo $DISPLAY the print this glxinfo | grep "OpenGL version" glxinfo | grep "OpenGL renderer" output e.g.=OpenGL version string: 4.2 (Compatibility Profile) Mesa 24.2.8-1ubuntu1~24.04.1 OpenGL renderer string: D3D12 (AMD Radeon(TM) Graphics)

+Now finally running the turtal bot on the jazzy by running this =source /opt/ros/jazzy/setup.bash export TURTLEBOT3_MODEL=waffle